robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

       - '*capture.jpg'
 ```

-The `folder_watcher` fires an event with data including the image path to the added file.
-I use an automation to display the new image on the `dummy` camera using the `camera.update_file_path` service:
+The `folder_watcher` fires an event every time a time-stamped image is saved, with the event data including the path to the added image.
+I use an automation to display the new image on the `dummy` camera using the `camera.update_file_path` service, and the configuration for the automation is shown below, added to `automations.yaml`:

 ```yaml
 - action: